A vaccine is a biological preparation

 Vaccinated people produce antibodies

 In the past, thimerosal, a preservative that contains mercury, was used in some vaccines and other products.
 Use of this product became the subject of controversy, with some arguing that the substance caused autism in children.
-Extensive, independent research has presented no convincing evidence of harm associated with the low levels of thimerosal present in vaccines.
-Since 2001, thimerosal has not been routinely used as a preservative in recommended childhood vaccines.
+Extensive independent research has presented no convincing evidence of harm associated with the low levels of thimerosal present in vaccines.
+Nevertheless, since 2001, thimerosal has not been routinely used as a preservative in recommended childhood vaccines.